Two arrested in Manchester over Texas synagogue stand-off

 Two men have been arrested in Manchester as part of the investigation into the Texas synagogue attack by British hostage-taker Malik Faisal Akram.

-Akram, 44, who was originally from Blackburn in Lancashire was shot dead when the FBI entered the place of worship in Texas on January 15 following a 10-hour stand-off.
+Akram, 44, who was originally from Blackburn in Lancashire, was shot dead when the FBI entered the place of worship in Colleyville on January 15 following a 10-hour stand-off.

-In a statement issued on Wednesday, Counter Terrorism Policing North West said: “As part of the local investigation, two men have been arrested this morning in Manchester.

 Register for free to continue reading